CStone08/obsidian_notes/content/index.md

----
-title: Welcome to Quartz
+# Welcome to My Site
----

-This is a blank Quartz installation.
+This is the homepage for my Quartz site.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.